Linear Strands of Initial Ideals of Determinantal Facet Ideals: Linear Strand of Certain DFIs

 \begin{remark} It is important to notice that the condition on $1$-nonfaces is not sufficient for the minimal generators to form a Gr\"obner basis, and is hence more general than the property of being lcm-closed.
 For example, let $\Delta$ be the simplicial complex with facets ${1,2,3}$, ${1,4,5}$, and ${1,6,7}$.
 One can verify directly that there are no $1$-nonfaces of cardinality $4$, but calculations in Macaulay2 show that the minimal generating set of the associated determinantal facet ideal does \emph{not} form a Gr\"obner basis. \end{remark}

 To conclude this section, we gather some necessary facts to prove (in a special case) a conjecture of Ene, Herzog, and Hibi.
 The following result, due to Conca and Varbaro, shows that ideals with squarefree initial ideals (with respect to some term order) exhibit homological behavior similar to that of the associated generic initial with respect to revlex.
+Recall that a Betti number $\beta_{i,j}(N)\neq 0$ of an $R$-module $N$ is \textit{extremal} if $\beta_{l,r} = 0$ for all $l\geq i$, $r\geq j+1$, and $r-l\geq j-i$; that is, $\beta_{ij}$ is the nonzero top left ``corner'' in a block of zeroes in the Betti diagram of $N$.

 \begin{theorem}[{\cite[Follows from Theorem 1.3]{conca2020square}}] Let $I$ be a homogeneous ideal in a standard graded polynomial ring $R$ with term order $<$.
 If $\inn_< (I)$ is squarefree, then the extremal Betti numbers of $R/I$ and $R/ \inn_< (I)$ coincide.
 In particular,